We Roasted 5 Grocery Store Turkeys & This Is the Best

 To help you decide which turkey to buy for this Thanksgiving, we bought, roasted, and tasted five brand-name frozen turkeys from the supermarket.
-We had taste-testers judge the birds based on tenderness, texture, and flavor to determine a winner.
+We had taste testers judge the birds based on tenderness, texture, and flavor to determine a winner.
+(Also, don't miss We Taste-Tasted 5 Stuffing Mixes & This Is the Best.)

 We visited three local grocery stores—Food Lion, Harris Teeter, and Whole Foods—to source our big birds.
 They were all frozen and ranged in the 12–14-pound range.
-Two of the birds were not injected or had any added salt, while the other three were already brined in the bag.
+Two of the birds were not injected or didn't have any added salt, while the other three were already brined in the bag.

 For how we cooked the turkey, we kept it super simple to remove a lot of variables that could possibly skew results.
 We went with a recipe that includes "spatchcocking" the bird, which is just cutting out the spine, flipping the bird over and pressing down on the breastbone until it cracks, allowing you the flatten it out on a roasting tray.
 This allows for quicker cooking, and a more even roast because the cool and moist inner cavity is no longer skewing how fast or slow certain parts (legs versus breast) get cooked to the proper temperature.